Austin-Daigle/TweetSeeker/README.md

 10. After creating the roles, you can now assign them to users or EC2 instances that need access to the resources.

-It is also worth stating that setting up AWS Cost Manager and Key Manager may be in your interest to setup as it allows for easier adminstration of the overall project.